weiminshen99/GD32-hover-master-slave/README.md

 Based on Hoverboard-Firmware-Hack-Gen2 https://github.com/flo199213/Hoverboard-Firmware-Hack-Gen2

-I added Makefile, Linker, startup, and Drivers
+This repository is for Makefile only.
+I added Makefile, Linker, startup, and Drivers for GD32.

 - Makefile is ready